-For the IF-380/IF-530, it represents the maximum weight of components (without frame + platform assembly).
+For the IF-380/IF-530, it represents the maximum weight of components (without frame + platform assembly)

-2.3 Platform Selection
+4.2.3 Platform Selection

-Platform Type selection is made from the Part Feeding dialog EPSON RC+ 7.0-Menu-[Tools]-[Part Feeding]-[Vibration Page].
-(See also Software "2.3.2 Vibration")
+Platform Type selection is made from the Part Feeding dialog Epson RC+ 8.0 Menu - [Tools] - [Part Feeding] - [Vibration Page].
+Refer to the following section for further details.